pdfernhout/Pointrel20130202/README.txt

 That .htaccess file is needed to prevent people from reading resources directly or running any uploaded scripts like .php files.
 You may need a different sort of file if you are running a different sort of web server like lighttpd.

 You must also enable JavaScript in your web browser to use the applications.
-An initial starter set of test data may be provided; if so, it is under a Creative Commons CC-BY-SA license.